jgarivera/the-confident-spring-professional/README.md

 taking [The Confident Spring Professional](https://www.marcobehler.com/courses/spring-professional) course by Marco Behler.

+I wrote a blog post about my insights from the course [here](https://jgarivera.com/posts/learnings-first-spring-course).

 ## Projects

 The table below showcases the projects I made with the course.
 Each project is a Maven submodule.
 The non-exercise